Solenasth/browsify-for-git/README.md

 i guess you could build the project, but due to time constrains it is not optimized for prod deployment.
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+do this at your own risk!
+i mean, the worst that can happen is the app not running so, i guess its not that risky.

+it is untested tho.

 ## About those unit tests

 You can run them, some (a lot) will not pass, because im a noob in testing, but i learned a lot about them, i know you're not supposed to retroactively make them work, but that is one of my next objectives for future updates, just because i want to learn more about testing.